-Can someone be under the influence with a BAC below California’s “legal limit”?
+Can I be under the influence with a BAC below California’s “legal limit”?

 Yes.
-Someone can be found guilty of driving under the influence even if his or her BAC is under the “legal limit.”
-A person is considered to be under the influence (regardless of BAC) anytime that:
+You can be found guilty of driving under the influence even if your BAC is under the “legal limit.”
+You are considered to be under the influence (regardless of BAC) anytime that:

 - Due to the influence of alcohol and/or drugs,

-- That person can no longer drive as well as a cautious sober person under similar circumstances.5
+- You can no longer drive as well as a cautious sober person under similar circumstances.5

 To help you better understand the law, our California DUI defense lawyers explain 8 critical points about BAC: